-In this study, we employed the T1w images of the Human Connectome Project (HCP) dataset \cite{HCP} consisting of multi-contrast images from 1113 patients.
-The T1w images were acquired in sagittal direction with 3D MPRAGE on Siemens 3T PRISMA platform.
-The matrix size were 320x320x256, and the resolution was 0.7mm isotropic.
-In this study, we randomly selected 80/10/10 patients for training / validation / test groups in our experiments from the HCP patient cohort.
-The training datasets were used for training the neural networks, the validation datasets were used for monitoring the performance of the neural networks during training, and the the test datasets were used for evaluating the neural networks after training.
-The three groups has no shared datasets.
-Besides, for verifying the quantified correlation between uncertainty and SSIM / PSNR, we involved another 40 datasets, which were isolated from the training / validation / test groups mentioned above.
+In this study, we used the T1w images from the Human Connectome Project (HCP) dataset \cite{38}, which consists of multi-contrast images from 1113 patients.
+The T1w images were acquired in the sagittal direction with 3D MPRAGE on the Siemens 3T PRISMA platform.
+The size of the matrix was $320\times320\times256$, with an isotropic resolution of 0.7 mm.
+In our experiments, we randomly selected 80/10/10 patients from the HCP patient cohort for training/validation/test groups.
+The training datasets were used to train neural networks, the validation datasets to monitor the neural networks' performance during training, and the test datasets to evaluate neural networks after training.
+There were no shared datasets among the three groups.
+Furthermore, to verify the quantified correlation between uncertainty and SSIM/PSNR, we used another 40 patients from the HCP dataset as the accuracy prediction dataset, which were isolated from the previously mentioned training/validation/test groups.

-To save GPU resource, each 3D image volume was cropped into small patches.
-For 2D networks, the patch size was $64\times64$ for the LR images with 16 voxels overlapped between neighbouring patches, and $128\times128$ for the HR images with 32 voxels overlapped between neighbouring patches.
-For thin-slab 3D networks, the patch sizes of LR and HR images were the same as 2D networks, and the number of slices per patch was $n=1,$ $3$ and $5$ for the LR images with $n-1$ slices overlapped between neighbouring patches.
-For 3D networks, the LR images were interpolated to achieve the same size as the HR images, since most 3D models don't have upsampling module.
-The patch size was $64\times64\times64$ with 32 voxels overlapped between neighbouring patches for both the LR and the HR images.

-\subsection{Implementation Details}
+\subsection{Implementation details}

-As to the implementation of RCAN, for SR factor of 2, RG number of 5 was set, with 5 RCAB in each RG.
-Conv layers in shallow feature extraction and RIR structure have 64 filters, except for that in the channel-downscaling.
-For SR factor of 4, we connected two stages of the RCAN network sequentially for progressive-upsampling, consists of 5 RGs with 5 RCABs and one up-sampling module which up-samples the LR images with an SR factor of 2 at the end of each stage.

-The networks were trained on two workstations equipped with either two Quadro GV100 graphic cards (Nvidia, Santa Clara, Calif ).
-We used Pytorch 1.7 at the back end for all deep learning experiments.
-In each training batch, eight LR patches were randomly extracted as inputs.
-We trained our model 50 epochs using ADAM optimizer with $\beta_1 = 0.9$, $\beta_2 = 0.999$, and $\epsilon= 10^{-8}$, and Cosine-decay learning rate was applied starting from $10^{-4}$ and ending at $10^{-8}$.

-We employed peak signal-to-noise ratio (PSNR) and structure similarity index (SSIM)\cite{SSIM} to evaluate the quality of reconstructed images:

-where $\mu_x$ and $\mu_y$ are the means of x and y representing the luminance of the images, $\sigma_x^2$ and $\sigma_y^2$ are the variances of x and y representing the contrast of the images, and $\sigma_{xy}$ is the covariance of x and y measuring the tendency of x and y to vary together. $C_1$ and $C_2$ are small constants.